Daikatana (GBC video game): Reception

 The pre-release reception for Daikatana was positive.
 E3 footage of the game seemed promising to IGN staff, noting that its differences from the PC version were a good thing due to the PC version's issues.
 They praised the E3 demo's visuals and gameplay, specifically noting that its Japanese-inspired design benefits it.
-It was the runner-up for IGN's "best handheld adventure" award at E3.
+It was the runner-up for IGNs "best handheld adventure" award at E3.
 GameSpot writer Yukiyoshi Ike Sato compared it to The Legend of Zelda: Link's Awakening and Secret of Mana, noting that the game's demo seemed easy but showed promise.

 Daikatana has received generally positive reception and is noted for its high quality, despite the poor critical reception of other versions.
 It holds a 79.38% on GameRankings.
 Writer Frank Provo found the game fun, praising the game's puzzles and instant save feature but criticizing its lack of overworld and stiff control.
 He found the visuals appealing, noting that while the character models lacked color diversity, the world was rich with color and the characters with strong animation.
 He was more negative towards the sound quality, owing to a limited selection of sound effects and poor use of the GBC's two-channel MIDI.
 Writer Lucas Sullivan called it a "little GBC gem for those who bothered to give it a chance."
 Writer Scott Sharkey expressed disappointment in its American cancellation due to it being a better game than its PC/N64 release.
 He felt that the translation was "wonky" and that the characters were not very different from one another mechanically, but noted that these were ultimately minor issues.